-Following the changes arising under the Companies Act 2006, the Board confirms that it has instituted a process for reporting and managing any conflicts of interest held by Directors.
+The Board confirms that it has instituted a process for reporting and managing any conflicts of interest held by Directors.
 Under the Company's Articles of Association, the Board has the authority to approve such conflicts.

 Company materiality threshold

 The Board acknowledges that assessment on materiality and subsequent appropriate thresholds are subjective and open to change.
 As well as the applicable laws and recommendations, the Board has considered quantitative, qualitative and cumulative factors when determining the materiality of a specific relationship of Directors.